Brad Foltman, Chairman

 Ms. Guglielmetti was appointed to the Board in December, 2016

-Born and raised in Idaho, Ms. Guglielmetti holds an MBA from Boise State University where she also served as an adjunct professor for the College of Business & Economics.
+Born and raised in Idaho, Ms. Guglielmetti is a Senior Commercial Lender for Mountain West Bank.
+She holds an MBA from Boise State University where she also served as an adjunct professor for the College of Business & Economics.
 Her banking career spanned 24 years, first with First Security Bank culminating as Vice President of Private Banking, and then with Bank of the Cascades as Vice President, Team Leader of Treasury Solutions for Idaho.
 Ms. Guglielmetti worked 11 years at Northwest Real Estate Capital Corp., a nonprofit that develops and manages multifamily affordable housing.
 As Executive Vice President / Director of Development, she was responsible for over $125 million of affordable housing development, which preserved and created 1,224 apartment units throughout Idaho and Oregon.

 From 2006-13 Ms. Guglielmetti was a Board Member of the National Affordable Housing Management Association (NAHMA), including Chairpersons of the Federal Legislative Affairs, Regulatory Affairs, and Education Committees.
 She is a founding member and past-president of Idaho AHMA.
 Important to these roles were conducting legislative meetings on Capitol Hill with members of Idaho and other Northwest delegations and educating its members on grassroots efforts in Congress.
 She served in 2012-13 with the Utah Community Development Finance Alliance (CDFA) as the Idaho Board Member Representative.
 In 2008 Raquel was awarded Oregon Housing and Community Services' (OHCS') Excellence Award for Preservation of Affordable Housing.